 “A skin cancer spot check is recommended for any lesion that has developed more than a month ago and is developing worrisome signs,” explains McKernan.
 She elaborates further: “Lesions that bleed when picked, cause pain, are evolving, or are turning red and scaly are lesions that should not wait until the patient’s next full body exam!
 This is especially true for those with a history of skin cancer because an earlier detection means a better prognosis.
 Any patient with a concerning spot should call and utilize our same-day appointments to have these spots evaluated and treated faster.”

-McKernan also recommends taking the Apex Dermatology skin cancer risk assessment quiz.
+McKernan also recommends taking the Apex skin cancer risk assessment quiz.
 Although anyone with any skin type or tone can get skin cancer, certain people do have a higher risk than others.
 People who spend a lot of time in the sun, or have a history of sunburning easily are particularly at risk, as are those with fairer skin tones and people who already have a lot of moles or a family history of skin cancer.

 What Happens During a Skin Cancer Spot Check?